Topic Hub

 What Return Rate Should You Assume for Retirement Planning?

-The return rate you enter into a retirement calculator can change your projected balance by hundreds of thousands of dollars.
-Here's what historical data supports, how fees and inflation affect the number, and how to choose a realistic assumption.
+The return rate you enter into a retirement calculator can change your projected balance substantially.
+Compare illustrative return scenarios and see how fees, inflation, and volatility affect a long-term projection.